khudgins/documentation/automation/deployment_operation/auto_recovery.rst

    :align: center

-Because the number of servers is now less than the minimum required for this tier, enStratus starts another server from AppTemplate\ :sub:`1`.
+Because the number of servers is now less than the minimum required for this tier, Enstratius starts another server from AppTemplate\ :sub:`1`.

 .. figure:: ./images/recovery4.png
    :align: center